-To maintain a high level of visual quality and consistency across all Winrock work and enable any project to generate and retain content with the highest potential, the Senior Director of Communications or designated representative must be consulted before any media contractor or supplier is hired for work costing US\$5000 or more.
+To maintain a high level of visual quality and consistency across all Winrock work and enable any project to generate and retain content with the highest potential, Winrock's Director of Communications or designated representative must be consulted before any media contractor or supplier is hired for work costing US \$5,000 or more.

 All photos used in reports and communications require the consent of the subjects.
 The photo release form can be found here.
 For children involved in Winrock-led activities, a special form that provides permission, and includes a photo release choice, can be found here.
+For information on use of digital consents via Smartwaiver, contact the home office Communications team.

-In social media or any other communications on behalf of Winrock or as a Winrock employee (e.g., by using Winrock's e mail system) employees should not:
+In social media or any other communications on behalf of Winrock or as a Winrock employee (e.g., by using Winrock's email system) employees should not:

-- Write articles for professional journals or other high profile public communications that relate to Winrock without Senior Director of Communications approval - Use their title or affiliation outside of work without being clear that the use is for identification only - Accept invitations to speak "off the record" to journalists who ask for information about Winrock, its funders or business partners an interview, before accepting, notify the Senior Director of Communications, Project Communications Lead, or Chief of Party immediately.
-This includes requests from websites, blogs, podcasts and other forms of media, in addition to inquiries from traditional media such as TV, radio and newspapers.
+- Write articles for professional journals or other high profile public communications that relate to Winrock without prior supervisor approval and Director of Communications approval - Use their title or affiliation outside of work without being clear that the use is for identification only - Accept invitations to speak "off the record" to journalists who ask for information about Winrock, its funders or business partners